umadhatri/KpopInterpreter/README.md

 1. The story of the language :  [The Story](README.md/#the-army-language)
 2. The reason for choosing the keywords that I did :  [The choice of keywords](README.md/#the-story-of-the-keywords)
 3. The real real docs : [The official documentation of The ARMY Project](README.md/#the-official-documentation-of-the-army-language)
+4. How to run the language? : [Installation Guide and setting up](README.md/#installation-guide-and-setting-up)

 # The ARMY++ Language
 Now, this section details why I wanted to create the language and the entire (not so) sob story of what went down.
 If you think I could've done something better, lemme know 'cause future me will save a lot of mental breakdowns and tears while doing another project.